SalimAmarti/Spotify_Challenge/README.md

 Every month, they organize a data visualization context on a given dataset.
 We had one full month to work on it and submit an entry.

+**[Update] I won the contest!!
+Click [here](https://www.linkedin.com/posts/salimamarti_onyx-data-datadna-july-dataset-challenge-activity-6827307533888188416-qlPM/) to see the LinkedIn post about it.**

 Sources
 -------